thomasclarke1969/documentation/guides/android/push-notification.md

 ![image alt text](android-push-9.jpg)

-If you havne't already, create your project in the Google Developers Console and set it up for GCM.
+If you haven't already, create your project in the Google Developers Console and configure your credentials for GCM.
 Make a note of the Project Number and API Key.
-Otherwise, skip to the end of the tutorial to enter you GCM credentials.
+Otherwise, skip to the next step ("Add Credentials").

 * Sender ID: the "Project Number" from your Google Developers Console project.
 * API Key: the "API Key" from your Google Developers Console project.